Locations:

 Symptoms of Mirizzi syndrome fall into three categories:

-• Symptoms of inflammation — including pain and swelling in the upper right quadrant of the abdomen.
+• Inflammation: Pain and swelling in the upper right area of your belly.

-• Symptoms of infection — primarily fever, and sometimes nausea, diarrhea or vomiting.
+• Infection: Usually fever, and sometimes nausea, vomiting or diarrhea.

-• Symptoms of jaundice — including a telltale yellow tint in lighter skin and the whites of the eyes.
+• Jaundice: Yellowing of your skin and/or the whites of your eyes.
 Symptoms may also include dark-colored pee or light-colored poop.

+These symptoms aren’t specific to Mirizzi syndrome, but they’re enough for your provider to suspect gallstones with complications.
 Not everyone will have all of these.
-If you do, it indicates a problem with the biliary system, but not necessarily Mirizzi syndrome.
+If you do, it points to an issue with your biliary system, but not necessarily Mirizzi syndrome.

 Diagnosis and Tests